 This force acts against the direction of movement of the material.
 This means that not only is a distance travelled to move the material, but a force is also applied.
 In other words, mechanical work is expended.

 Note: The animation takes into account the difference between the technical and physical direction of current.
 Electrons are indicated by blue spheres and show the physical direction of the current.
-The symbolism of the dot and cross refers to the technical direction of the current
+The symbolism of the dot and cross refers to the technical direction of the current.

 Overview and Download

-Target groupTeachers and lecturers
+Target group | Teachers and lecturers |

-Large screens and projection screens supported
+Features | Full screen mode lossless zoom Large screens and projection screens supported |

 Contributors